 For those looking to practice their golf swing on holiday, the Algarve has no shortage of amazing golf resorts.
 Included among these are the award-winning Monte Rei Golf Resort and the Pinhal Golf Resort.
 Over 42 golf courses populate the Algarve region and offer varied and sunny landscapes that will keep any golfer satisfied.

 In addition to the active and bustling resort spots along the Algarve coast, there are plenty of more laid back areas for those who prefer a little less action.
-The quiet and peaceful villages of Sagres, Monchique, and Loulé are great for vacationers who are looking to get away from the hustle and bustle of everyday life.
+The quiet and peaceful villages of Sagres, Monchique, and Loulé are great for vacationers looking to get away from the hustle and bustle of everyday life.

 The capital city of the Algarve is oozing with Portuguese charm, although the city is often simply a path of transit to the bustling beach resorts further on.
-Faro seems to have a greater Portuguese authenticity however and is also on the edge of the beautiful Ria Formosa National Park and several sandbar islands.
+However, Faro seems to have a greater Portuguese authenticity and is also on the edge of the beautiful Ria Formosa National Park and several sandbar islands.

-The Algarve features some amazing architecture and the region has seen many styles come and go throughout the years.
+The Algarve features some amazing architecture, and the region has seen many styles come and go throughout the years.
 Buildings can be found which show influence from the Romans, the Moors, the Manueline style, the Renaissance, and the Baroque.
 Many historic castles and churches exist in the region and make for a great day of exploration.

 Portugal knows how to indulge in delicious sweet treats, and the southern region of the country is no different.
 The popular Pastel de Nata is a delicious custard-filled pastry that can be found throughout Portugal.
-The Moors-influenced Doce Fino do Algarve are delicious treats which are made from almond paste and marzipan and are a favourite of the region.
+The Moors-influenced Doce Fino do Algarve are delicious treats made from almond paste and marzipan and are a favourite of the region.